 Encourage your child to use their imagination with this one!
 Balled-up socks or scrunched-up bits of newspaper make perfect snowballs.
 Pull out furniture so that they have some things to hide behind or make a fort to take cover in.

 This gross motor activity is not only fun for toddlers and preschoolers but is a great energy buster.
 They’ll burn loads of energy running around and ducking in and out.

 For some more realistic wintry themed activities, try these FAKE SNOW sensory bins & activities.

 This fun movement activity for toddlers takes a little bit of setting up but it is one hundred percent worth the effort.

 Stick some plastic balls, or ping pong balls, to the wall using painters/masking tape, about your child’s head height and put a laundry basket, or similar container on the other side of the room.
 The game is to run to the ball wall, grab a ball, and put it in the basket, continuing until they are all in the basket.

 If playing with more than one child, give them their own ball wall and make it into a race.
 Or with one child, time them and then challenge them to beat their time.

 #27 Mirror Mirror

 Stand your child opposite you and have them mirror your movements, then swap and you copy them.
 The bigger the movements the better.
+It’s such a fun and easy gross motor activity for 2 year olds.
 Expect lots of giggles!